arisath/Private-Set-Intersection/README.md

 # Private-Set-Intersection

+*Important*: The program requires the Java Cryptography Extension (JCE) as well as the apache.commons.codec jar.

 Implementing a private set intersection protocol in Java.

 The scheme consists of two parties, i.e., a client and a server.
 Both the client and the server have a set of entries while the server also has some associated data for each entry.